MikesMachines/Lube/Ingredients.md

-# Lube (in progress)
+# DIY Lube (not made in your kitchen)

-Supplemental info on ingredients commonly used.
+Trying to make better-than-commercial lube at home.
+Lots of options on enhancers (stimulate, not numb)

 ## Common Ingredient info:

 #### Propylene Glycol - You've been consuming this for many years.
 Like glycerin, it's a very common food ingredient.
 People consfuse this with ethylene glycol, which is poisonous.
+#### Glycerin - The amount of just completely false info about glycerin astounds me.
+It absolutely does not cause yeast infections.
+It is perfectly safe, has been used for decades.
+All the studies that people reference about pH, osmality, etc. are not done with women.
+If you're alergic to glycerine you should not use glycerin products.

 ## Thickeners
 #### HEC - Hydroxyethylcellulose  very common cellulose gelling agent, provides slip.
 Can create perfectly clear gels.
 #### MC - Methyl cellulose.
 Incredibly inexpensive, food grade.
 Can create a slimy feel.
 Clumps very easy.
 Creates a cloudy product.
 #### Xanthan Gum	-	Gelling agent, provides stringiness and body

 ## Preservatives
-### Potassium sorbate
+#### Potassium sorbate
-### Sodium benzoate
+#### Sodium benzoate
-### Citric acid - mostly used to adjust pH
+#### Citric acid - mostly used to adjust pH

-#### Glycerin - The amount of just completely false info about glycerin astounds me.
-It absolutely does not cause yeast infections.
-It is perfectly safe, has been used for decades.
-All the studies that people reference about pH, osmality, etc. are not done with women.
-If you're alergic to glycerine you should not use glycerin products.

 ## Enhancing ingredients - stimulating